ChicIceCream/ChicIceCream/README.md

 # 💫 About Me:
 Yo!
 I am currently working on learning!<br>It is all jumbled 😅<br>Practising Data Science and Machine Learning on Kaggle to DSA from NeetCode to learning Swift for IOS development!!<br><br>You can ask me about Django Backend development, machine learning, frontend or basically anything to study as I have delved into almost everything!<br><br>Fun Fact!
-Did you know chic is pronounced as *sheeck*? <br>Best quote: Ignorance is Bliss ✨
+Did you know chic is pronounced as *sheek*? <br>Best quote: Ignorance is Bliss ✨

 ## 🌐 Socials: